 The next slow season comes right after the kids go back to school and lasts the whole month of September.
 Everyone is getting settled into a new school year regimen, enjoying the last few weeks of hot summer weather, and getting ready for the autumn leaves to fall.
 No one wants to think about getting ready for the holidays just yet.
 September is a great time to negotiate a great deal on new carpet for your home.
 This window of opportunity is not very long, I suggest shopping early in September because once people start thinking about the holidays it is all done until after Christmas.

-So you have to do your homework.
 You also need to know what carpet to select to meet your needs and goals, what pad is best for you.
 It doesn’t matter how great a deal you get if you buy the wrong carpet and pad.
 Proper installation is another issue all together.
 You must be sure to have your carpet installed correctly.
-Not every carpet installer does a good job, so you’ll have to take steps to be sure your installers are qualified, even if they are approved by the carpet retailer.
+Not every carpet installer is well trained, so you’ll have to take steps to be sure your installers are qualified, even if they are sent out by the carpet retailer.